utxo-company/bullet/paper/bullet.typ

 Our technical contributions include:
 - A novel intention validation scheme specifically designed for Cardano's execution model
-- Multi-signature support with customizable quorum requirements using hot and cold keys
+- Non-native multi-signature support with customizable quorum requirements using hot and cold keys
 - An account-centered approach that simplifies both wallet interfaces and DApp interactions
 - Fund shielding through an innovative vault mechanism that protects assets from DeFi vulnerabilities